Moderna to build mRNA production plant in Canada within two years

 "Whether it's a small outbreak, or a big pandemic, like the one we just saw -- God forbid -- Canada will be ready.
 We'll be ready on Canadian soil to make, in a matter of months, a new vaccine for a new emerging virus to protect the Canadian population."

-The agreement will see Canada gain access to Moderna's mRNA "development engine," get priority access to the doses, and Bancel said Canada can also ask Moderna to shift its production lines to respond to a new or emerging threat.
+The agreement will see Canada gain access to Moderna's mRNA "development engine" and get priority access to the doses.
+Bancel said Canada can also ask Moderna to shift its production lines to respond to a new or emerging threat.

-It will also include a research and development component not just for COVID-19, but for a host of other conditions, including the flu, heart disease, cancer and rare genetic disorders.
+It will also include a research and development component for a host of other conditions besides COVID-19, including the flu, heart disease, cancer and rare genetic disorders.

 This new technology has already changed millions of lives, Bancel said, but over the next 10 to 20 years he believes it will change millions more.

-Almost half of that targets companies that want to expand or set up vaccine and drug production in Canada.
-None of the COVID-19 vaccines to date have been made in Canada, leaving the country entirely reliant on imports to fill vaccine orders so far.
-As a result Canada was slower out of the gate on immunizations than some of its counterparts who had domestic production, and it appears likely had to pay more per dose for some vaccines as well.
+Almost half of that money targets companies that want to expand or set up vaccine and drug production in Canada.
+None of the COVID-19 vaccines to date have been made in Canada, leaving the country entirely reliant on imports to fill vaccine orders.
+As a result, Canada was slower out of the gate on immunizations than some of its counterparts who had domestic production.
+Canada also likely had to pay more per dose for some vaccines as well, although the federal government has not confirmed all details of its contracts.

-Innovation Minister Francois-Philippe Champagne, who made the announcement with Bancel in Montreal, said Canada's new commitment to life sciences and biotech companies is attracting a lot of attention from companies, including Moderna.
+Innovation Minister Francois-Philippe Champagne, who announced the news with Bancel in Montreal, said Canada's new commitment to life sciences and biotech companies is attracting a lot of attention from companies, including Moderna.

 "It's no secret that every country in the world wants a COVID-19 vaccine made in their country," he said.